 We’ve talked in a previous blog post about what is means to be PCI compliant.
 In April 2015, the PCI Council issued PCI DSS v3.1, which established an SSL/TLS migration completion date and listed revisions for the migration.
 With PCI DSS v3.1, the PCI Council indicated that SSL and early versions of TLS are no longer examples of strong cryptography or secure protocols, and cannot be used as a security control after June 30, 2016.
 As a result, the following PCI DSS v3.1 requirements were affected:

-Requirement 2.2.3 Implement additional security features for any required services, protocols, or daemons that are considered
+Implement additional security features for any required services, protocols, or daemons that are considered to be insecure.

 With the initial migration date of June 30, 2016, PCI indicated that all existing implementations that use SSL and early TLS must have a formal Risk Mitigation and Migration Plan in place, and that new implementations must not use SSL or TLS.